 All virtual machines that you create in Azure can automatically communicate using a private network channel with other virtual machines in the same cloud service or virtual network.
 However, computers on the Internet or other virtual networks require endpoints to direct the inbound network traffic to a virtual machine.

-When you create a virtual machine in the Azure Management Portal, endpoints for Remote Desktop, Windows PowerShell Remoting, and Secure Shell (SSH) are automatically created.
+When you create a virtual machine in the Azure portal, endpoints for Remote Desktop, Windows PowerShell Remoting, and Secure Shell (SSH) are automatically created.
 You can configure additional endpoints while creating the virtual machine or afterwards as needed.

 Each endpoint has a public port and a private port:

-Default values for the IP protocol and TCP or UDP ports for well-known network protocols are provided when you create endpoints with the Management Portal.
+Default values for the IP protocol and TCP or UDP ports for well-known network protocols are provided when you create endpoints with the portal.
 For custom endpoints, you must specify the correct IP protocol (TCP or UDP) and the public and private ports.
 To distribute incoming traffic randomly across multiple virtual machines, you must create a load-balanced set consisting of multiple endpoints.

 After you create an endpoint, you can use an access control list (ACL) to define rules that permit or deny the incoming traffic to the public port of the endpoint based on its source IP address.
 However, if the virtual machine is in an Azure virtual network, you should use network security groups instead.
 For more information, see About network security groups.

 : Firewall configuration for Azure virtual machines is done automatically for ports associated with Remote Desktop and Secure Shell (SSH), and in most cases for Windows PowerShell Remoting.
 For ports specified for all other endpoints, no configuration is done automatically to the firewall of the virtual machine.
 When you create an endpoint for the virtual machine, you'll need to ensure that the firewall of the virtual machine also allows the traffic for the protocol and private port corresponding to the endpoint configuration.